silviot/edx-platform-wiki/Opaque-Keys.md

 Split Mongo, by contrast, uses unique IDs for database keys -- some of them are uniquely-created strings, and some are Mongo ObjectIds.
 The split Mongo project provides the `Locator` class as an abstraction layer over these unique IDs.

-Because the same data can exist in both old Mongo and split Mongo simultaneously, we also have a `loc_mapper`: a database-backed mapping table to map old-style `Location`s to new-style `Locator`s, and vice-versa.
+Because data can migrate from old Mongo to split Mongo, we also have a `loc_mapper`: a database-backed mapping table to map old-style `Location`s to new-style `Locator`s, and vice-versa.

 ### The Problem